Veronica43/Counter/README.md

-# counter simple counter of people!
+ simple counter of people!
+ small project with Javascript,Html and Css